PEMF for Bone Healing: How to Use PEMF to Speed Up Bone Recovery

 FAQ’s

 While PEMF is generally safe, it’s important to note that, like any medical treatment, it could come with rare side effects or be unsuitable for certain conditions.
-For more information on potential contraindications, we’ve detailed everything in a separate article.
+For more information on potential PEMF contraindications, we’ve detailed everything in a separate article.
 Feel free to check it out if you have questions.

 PEMF therapy offers a non-invasive alternative or supplement to traditional bone healing methods.
 Studies have shown that PEMF can enhance bone healing rates, potentially reducing healing time by up to 50%.